X-Wing-KEM-Team/xwing/README.md

 This reuses code from some C files and headers (including the MLKEM implementation) and the Makefiles from  [https://github.com/formosa-crypto/hakyber](https://github.com/formosa-crypto/hakyber).
 I cannot find the license for said code, so I am acknolwedging it here.
 Whenever the license is uploaded, I will refelct those changes.

 Libsodium is also a dependency.

-The code can certainly be optimised (even if just in number of lines) with memcpys (todo).